Trending Winning Numbers from PCSO's 2D Lotto Recent Draw Results

 Pivot Table of Winning Frequency Tandems

-The real time data just presented sampled the most recent up to this date.
+The data just presented are real time and are based on recent results up to this date.

 How To Interpret the Data